cloudcores/CuAssembler/UserGuide.md

 _Z10local_testiiPi:
 ```

 The last line is actually a label(with **same identifier**) that tells the location of the symbol.
-Symbols without corresponding label are usually defined externally, such as `vprintf` and some other internal functions.
+Symbols without corresponding label are usually defined externally, such as `vprintf` and some other internal non-inline device functions.
 Every symbol has an entry in `.symtab` section. `cuobjdump -elf *.cubin` can show those entries in human readable form.

+**CAUTION**:
-**CAUTION**: There are far too many treatments needed for different types of symbols.
+1. There are far too many treatments needed for different types of symbols.
 I don't want to follow those tedious or even troublesome treatments(and probably hidden convention privately defined by NVIDIA).
 Since most of those symbols can be prepared by CUDA C, I just copied them from original cubin, but still keeping those statements legal yet nonfunctional.
+2. Cubin of ELF type `ET_REL` may have more types of symbol, probably for later linking?
+It's quite difficult to support them all, thus `ET_REL` type of ELF will not be supported.

-## Kernel text sections and associated NVInfo section
+## Kernel text sections

 Kernel text sections are the most frequently part to be modified for CuAssembler.
 Here we use a simple kernel to show some basic conventions of `cuasm`.